smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

 Source Code Format
 ==================

+> Author: Elmar Vogt, F&uuml;rth, GERMANY

-> Here you learn about the basics of BASIC, so to speak.
-This chapter deals with the way a \SB\ program composed.
+Here you learn about the basics of BASIC, so to speak.
+This chapter deals with the way a SmallBASIC program composed.

 A program consists of a single source file.
 It is possible to include libraries from external source files with the Unit-mechanism (see ).

 Source files are simple text files.
 They can be written in **ASCII** or **UTF-8**.

 The basic program component is a line of text, ending with or characters.[^1]

  is **case-insensitive**: The names and will always refer to the same variable or function.
 Likewise, keywords are case-insensitive: Both and